LiamPerson/YeloCryptids/README.md

 Used to charge 10c a copy (of the exe file) but now I bring it to the public.

-Old website that hosts the game https://yelocryptids.webs.com
+Old website that hosts the game: https://yelocryptids.webs.com